-- Tip: For more information on configuring the KeyMaster servlet in the web.xml file, see the web.xml configuration reference of section. - 5.
-If you want client applications to access the KeyMaster servlet from a different URL, follow the instructions in Changing KeyMaster's URL - 6.
-For the configuration changes to take effect, you will need to reload the KeyMaster web application and possibly restart the application server.

-If you are deploying KeyMaster to a newly installed JBoss server, start the server once you have modified web.xml.

-7. Now check that KeyMaster has been correctly deployed on the web application server, by following the instructions in Testing KeyMaster with the application server 22.
+Tip: For more information on configuring the KeyMaster servlet in the web.xml file, see the web.xml file, see the web.x

+- 5. If you want client applications to access the KeyMaster servlet from a different URL, follow the instructions in Changing KeyMaster's URL 20. - For the configuration changes to take effect, you will need to reload the KeyMaster web application and possibly restart the application server. - If you are deploying KeyMaster to a newly installed JBoss server, start the server once you have modified web.xml. - 7.
+Now check that KeyMaster has been correctly deployed on the web application server, by following the instructions in Testing KeyMaster with the application server [23].